tony-go/zac-parser/README.md

 This repo will contains a full documented parser writed in Javascript using one of the classical parsing pattern (I didn't choose which one yet !).

+Javascript is maybe not the best choice, but keep in mind that the first goal of this project is didactic.

 If I have enough time I'll record videos and share it with you.

 ## What is Zac ?